davidhu2006/cs246e-notes/Notes/problem_10.md

         }
     }
     ```
-    - Exception will propagate through the callchain until a handler is found.
+    - Exception will propagate through the call chain until a handler is found.
     - Called **unwinding** the stack
     - If no handler is found, program aborts (`std::terminate` gets called)
     - Control resumes after the catch block (problem code is not retried)